Feyerabend/cc/ch08/addition/llang/README.md

-## HoTT/MLTT Kernel — Beta Release
+## llang: A HoTT/MLTT Research Kernel — Beta Release

+Samples have for a natural departure point been of a toy character throughout: simple programs to illustrate how the system works.
+But learning also connects to research, discovery, curiosity.
+Here is an attempt to go much further than simple examples, into research territory.

+The subject, Homotopy Type Theory and Martin-Löf Type Theory, can be hard to grasp because it is a genuinely different way of thinking about computation, in relation to classical computer science.
+It is worth pausing on why it is different, rather than diving directly into syntax.

+*The classical picture*.
+In most of what we call computer science, a program and a proof of correctness are two separate things.
+You write fib in Python or OCaml; you test it; if you want a proof, you go to a separate tool--a model checker, a theorem prover, a verification framework.
+Types help catch errors early, but they are erased when the program runs.
+The compiler does not know, and does not need to know, what the function is supposed to compute.
+The gap between running correctly on a few inputs and provably correct on all inputs is papered over by testing.
+This is not a criticism--it is an extremely pragmatic and productive approach that has built the modern software world.
+But the gap remains.

+A shorter [example](./lang/samples/FIBONACCI.md) of this.

+*The MLTT shift*.
+Martin-Löf Type Theory collapses this gap.
+A type is a specification, and a term of that type is the proof that the specification is met.
+There is no separate proof step.
+If you write a function `f : Vec Nat n → Nat` that extracts the first element of a non-empty vector, the type `Vec Nat (succ n)` in the argument is the proof that the vector is non-empty--there is no runtime bounds check because there cannot be an empty vector at that type.
+The type checker and the proof checker are the same thing, running on the same term, at the same moment.
+The example explores this concretely: what is the kernel actually checking when it accepts a definition, what is it not checking, and what guarantees does it issue?

+*The HoTT leap*.
+Homotopy Type Theory goes one step further and asks a question that classical logic does not even pose: when are two proofs of the same thing the same?
+In ordinary mathematics, if I prove a theorem by two different routes, those two proofs are both proofs of the same statement--and that is the end of the discussion.
+HoTT says: the two proofs are themselves mathematical objects, and they may or may not be equal.
+Two proofs of A = B can be different paths from A to B. Two proofs that those two paths are the same can themselves be different — a surface connecting two routes on a torus.
+This is not wordplay.
+It is borrowed directly from algebraic topology, where a space's identity is shaped by how its paths relate to each other.
+Equality, in this framework, is not a binary yes/no verdict but a structured object with geometry.

+*Why it matters for computer science*.
+This has practical consequences.
+It leads to a model of computation in which the distinction between data and proof dissolves, in which the question "are these two programs equivalent?" becomes a first-class mathematical object you can reason about, and in which types can encode not just what a function accepts and returns but the full correctness statement of the computation it performs.

-A complete cubical homotopy type theory kernel written in C. Implements Martin-Löf Type Theory extended with cubical primitives (interval, path types, transport, composition, Glue types, univalence), higher inductive types including 2-cells, universe polymorphism, implicit arguments, pattern matching with structural termination checking, and a surface language with module system.
+The kernel in this repository implements a complete cubical homotopy type theory kernel written in C. Implements Martin-Löf Type Theory extended with cubical primitives (interval, path types, transport, composition, Glue types, univalence), higher inductive types including 2-cells, universe polymorphism, implicit arguments, pattern matching with structural termination checking, and a surface language with module system.

 *1261 tests, 0 failures.*

+That model are, in a precise sense, proofs rather than tests.

 ### Building